 At this time, DCFS is not able to provide an evaluation for each therapeutic intervention listed.
-Therefore, while we will begin work on teaching our family service workers about these therapies, changing the PIs in our counseling contracts, and implementing the new provider monthly reports in January 2020; DCFS will not request claimibility on all of these services until such time as they are on the Title IV-E Prevention Services Clearinghouse as well-supported or it becomes feasible for DCFS to conduct its own evaluation.
+Therefore, while the work will begin in terms of teaching the Division's front-line staff about these therapies, changing the Pls in the DCFS counseling contracts, and implementing the new provider monthly reports in January 2020; DCFS will not request claimibility on all of these services until such time as they are on the Title IV-E Prevention Services Clearinghouse as well-supported or it becomes feasible for DCFS to conduct its own evaluation.
 The exceptions are Parent-Child Interaction Therapy and Functional Family Therapy as they have a plethora of research showing their effectiveness and have been rated as Well-Supported by the Title IV-E Prevention Services Clearinghouse.